In this tutorial, you’ll learn how to Export Data from TradeStation. Follow the simple steps and download your historical data!

-Now we just have to create an indicator to grab all the data from the TradeStation.
-This is the part of code that is used to collect data.
+Now we have to create an indicator to grab all the data from the TradeStation.
+This is the part of the code that is used to collect data.

 // EasyLanguage Indicator from CSV If Close <> Close then begin _Open = Open; _High = High; _Low = Low; _Close = Close; _Volume = Volume; _Body = Abs(Close-Open); _Range = High - Low; _RSI = Rsi(Close, Rsi_Period); _ATR = AvgTrueRange(ATR_Period); End;

 In this way, at the end of the bar, the system will write on each variable.
 Now we only have to transfer this data in our file.txt with this code:

 FileAppend("c:\TS_TO_EXCEL\"+NameFile1+".txt", EETimeToString(Time)+ ";" + EEDateToString(Date)+ ";" + numtostr(_Open,4)+";"+ numtostr(_High,4)+";"+ numtostr(_Low,4)+";"+ numtostr(_Close,4)+";"+ numtostr(_Volume,4)+";"+ numtostr(_Body,4)+";"+ numtostr(_RSI,4)+";"+ numtostr(_ATR,4)+";"+ NewLine);

 When you attach the Data Extractor Indicator to a chart, TradeStation data creates a text file in the folder “TS_TO_EXCEL”.